-This course is designed using a modular format-that is, each week is "packaged" as a single module so that all the materials, videos, submission areas, and discussion posts are in one area for a given week.
+This course is designed using a modular format-that is, each week is "packaged" as a single module so that all the materials, videos, and submission areas are in one area for a given week.
+Each week, generally sometime on Friday, a new course Module will be posted on Blackboard.
+This module will have a reading assignment (generally two sections per week); links to related videos (which won't be posted until after the Tuesday class discussion); links to discussion board questions; and links to homework assignments.